 3. Have no children under 10 years old.
 If your child is 9 years old and has been raised with a dog successfully then we will consider your application on a case-by-case basis.
-These dogs are not adopted to children as a toy or “for my child to have a dog”.
+These dogs are not adopted to children as a toy or “for my child to have a dog or to learn responsibility”.
 These dogs are adopted to adults who are contracted with us to be the responsible people to love, care, and to always supervise the dogs around children no matter how well behaved they are.

 4. Be a permanent resident of the state of GA and a permanent US citizen.
 WE NO LONGER ADOPT OUT OF STATE!
 Your drivers license must be a GA drivers license and you must live in GA full time.
 If you have your student/work/other visa, you are not a permanent US citizen.
 Certain Green cards are okay with all minimum policies being met.

 5. Have appropriate similar breed or same dog breed and dog size “ownership” experience that can be verified “under your name” with a veterinarian in the United States.
 For example, if you are interested in a dog with curly hair, then we must be able to confirm with your veterinarian you own or have owned a dog with curly hair.
 Growing up with a dog does not count as being the owner of the dog as your parents had ownership and financial responsibility, not you.

 6. Adopted dog must be adopted for and live with the applicant /adopter full time, not adopted for someone else, and the adopted dog is never transferable.
-The person adopting the dog must complete the application and have a working email that they use regularly.
+The person adopting the dog must initiate contact with us, complete the application and have a working email and Facebook page that they use regularly.
 You cannot apply for someone else.

 7. College students are not applicable to adopt dogs from us until they have graduated, have settled into their new jobs and know what time, expense, and energy they now realistically can provide for a dog, and meet our other criteria.